EsmaeilAminNezhad/learning-git/README.md

 # learning-git

-This repo was used lean git
+This repo was used learn git